Using Water Bath Canners and Steam Canners

 7. As soon as the water comes to a full rolling boil, adjust the heat to maintain the full boil and set your timer for the amount of processing time recommended for the food you are canning.
 If your elevation is above 1,000 feet, be sure to adjust the time according to the Elevation Table below.

 8. When the time is up, turn off the heat, remove the lid from the canner, and leave the jars in the hot water for five minutes more.

 9. Using your jar lifter, remove the jars one by one, without tilting them to remove residual water floating on top of the lids.
 Place the jars, one inch apart, on a rack or thick towel away from drafts.

-10. Let the jars cool for at least 12 hours before removing the bands and testing the seals, as described in the July/August 2016 installment of this series.
+10. Let the jars cool for at least 12 hours before removing the bands and testing the seals.
 If you finish canning in the afternoon, for instance, let the jars cool until the next morning before washing them and storing them in the pantry.

 Canner Rack— A shallow rack that allows boiling water to circulate underneath jars being processed.